Novoo 85W AC Portable Power Station - Take a wall outlet on your travels

 Both USB-C and USB-A (Quick Charge) output is normal while doing pass through charging.
 The AC outlet is completely disabled.
 Pressing the power button does nothing, and no voltage connection is made when plugged in.

 The USB-C port supports regular 15W output.
 It won’t fast charge any devices.
 But all model USB-C phones will charge at their normal rate.
 It is enough to charge the Nintendo Switch while you play in handheld mode.
 For larger devices you’ll want to use the AC outlet.
 To save the battery the USB-C port will switch off on its own.
-When it detects the current draw is 0A it shuts down.
-It will not start back up without your intervention.

 The USB-A port supports 18W Quick Charge 3.0.
 It provided over 16W to a Moto G6.
 And would perform the same for Samsung and Quick Charge supporting Android phones.
 Other small devices connecting to USB-A would see their normal charge rate.
 Both the USB-C and USB-A ports can be used at the same time.
 Without any reduction in their outputs.